-The term vehicle includes both automobiles and motor vehicles not defined as an automobile.
-Although an automobile is a kind of motor vehicle, we treat them differently for tax purposes.
+The term vehicle includes both automobiles and motor vehicles not defined as automobiles.

 An employee may use one of your vehicles for purposes other than business.
 The personal use of the vehicle is considered a taxable benefit for the employee.
-For more information, see Personal driving.
+For more information, see Personal driving (personal use).

 An employee may use his or her personal vehicles to carry out his or her employment duties and get an allowance for the business use of that vehicle.
 The reimbursement for this use may be a taxable benefit.
 For more information, see Automobile and motor vehicle allowances.